samkitano/home/readme.md

     - Node

 GUI provides a pseudo-console to output info about project creation progress.
-Generated output can be set to a minimum (silent) or maximum (verbose).

 Vue-Cli is emulated by simply converting Handlebar mustaches into [Twig](https://twig.symfony.com/) syntax.
 Available options for the GUI is provided by meta data on vue templates.